 They were eager to know what, if anything, had happened and she told them about the house party and that she had known that bad things would happen were she to partake in the dancing.
 From then on she was always asked to guard the farm on Christmas Eve.

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason Volume I - page 114)
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason Volume I - page 114)

 You see the similarities between these two stories.
 It is not mentioned where they took place, but I gather that this knowledge of the ways of the elves during Christmas and on New Year's Eve was that widespread that it was practiced in many places around Iceland.